lizhuo008/resize_func/report.md

 ## File: `simd.cpp`

 This file provides SIMD-optimized functions for image processing tasks.
+Functions here are in the `simd` namespace, declared in `imgproc.hpp`.

+To reach the best performance, we use AVX2 instructions 256 bits registers based on the multithreading infrastructure provided by OpenCV, `cv::parallel_for_`.

 ---

 ### Class: `resizeNNInvoker_AVX2`

+This class is the SIMD version of the `resizeNNInvoker_custom` class, which is provide SIMD optimization using AVX2 instructions for the nearest-neighbor interpolation.

+Different data types are supported, and the class is templated.
+But the realization among different data types are huge different limited by the restriction of the register size and instruction set.

 #### Constructor